When most brands think of concept testing in advertising, they turn to marketing agencies or an in-house team.

 In contrast, a market research company has no stake in the game.

 We create, field, and analyze the survey data as is.
 There is no skewing or fudging the percentages to work in our favor.

-For this reason, it is imperative to have a third-party conduct ad concept testing.
+For this reason, it is imperative to have a third-party conduct test and measure different marketing campaign deliverables.